dbrumley/harness-training-bae/tinyxml2-harness-lab/README.md

 The simplest kind of source-based harness to write is for a target that has an obvious entry point, as is often the case for parsers.
-Having source is a big advantage, and beaing able to write a custom harness gives a lot of control over what you can test effectively, especially when the target is a library.
+Having source is a big advantage, and being able to write a custom harness gives you a lot of control over what you can test effectively, especially when the target is a library.

 This lab will take you through writing a very simple harness for an XML library